meganga/SpaceInvaders/README.md

 # Space Invaders

 A very simple and old game.
-Shooting the enemies that comes into the spce.
+Shooting the enemies that comes into the space.

 ## Table of Contents